Hon. Isabella Gore1

 F, #22088, d.
 1584

-Lady Janet Cunningham was the daughter of Alexander Cuninghame, 5th Earl of Glencairn and Janet Cunningham.2 She married by contract, firstly, Archibald Campbell, 5th Earl of Argyll, son of Archibald Campbell, 4th Earl of Argyll and Lady Helen Hamilton, on 5 August 1573.1 She married, secondly, Sir Humphrey Colquhoun of Luss, son of Sir John Colquhoun of Luss and Agnes Boyd, in 1583.2 She died in 1584, without issue.2
+Lady Janet Cunningham was the daughter of Alexander Cuninghame, 5th Earl of Glencairn and Janet Cuninghame.2 She married by contract, firstly, Archibald Campbell, 5th Earl of Argyll, son of Archibald Campbell, 4th Earl of Argyll and Lady Helen Hamilton, on 5 August 1573.1 She married, secondly, Sir Humphrey Colquhoun of Luss, son of Sir John Colquhoun of Luss and Agnes Boyd, in 1583.2 She died in 1584, without issue.2

-As a result of her marriage, Lady Janet Cunningham was styled as Countess of Argyll on 5 August 1573.
+After her marriage, Lady Janet Cunningham was styled as Countess of Argyll on 5 August 1573.
 From 5 August 1573, her married name became Campbell.
 From 1583, her married name became Colquhoun.

 Child of Lady Janet Cunningham and Archibald Campbell, 5th Earl of Argyll